-Comparing interest rates and loan fees
+Compare interest rates and loan fees

 Consider borrower benefits and loan discounts

-The right private student loan for you
+Find the right private student loan for you